ouseful-testing/circuit-playground-express/docs/index.md

 For some reason the program wasn't running when downloaded.

-A bit a blind trying seemed to fix things, specifically opening the serial window by clicking the *Serial* toolbar button, `ctrl-c` to get the REPL mode, the `ctrl-d` to relead and rerun the downloaded program.
+A bit of blind trial and error seemed to fix things, specifically opening the serial window by clicking the *Serial* toolbar button, `ctrl-c` to get the REPL mode, the `ctrl-d` to relead and rerun the downloaded program.

 If you have programming in an infinite loop, `ctrl-c` to stop, then `ctrl-d` to reload and run it again.